eyeezzi/horus/README.md

 1. Clone this repo and open the root folder in an IDE like *Visual Studio Code*.

 2. For each microservice, rename `example.env` to `.env` and supply the needed secrets.
+    > TODO: Is there a way to eliminate this friction?

 3. Start all microservices in *development mode*.